FarronF/limerick-council-meetings/meetings/2023/06/13-Monthly Meeting of Municipal District of Adare-Rathkeale/Minutes - Monthly Meeting of Municipal District of Adare-Rathkeale - 16th May 2023.md

  Members paid tribute to the outgoing Director, Housing and thanked her for all

-her help during her term as Director of the Adare-Rathkeale Municipal District.--- 9
+her help during her term as Director of the Adare-Rathkeale Municipal District.
+---
+9

 They wished her well in the future.
 The Cathaoirleach then made a presentation